jhaldesten/building-ai/README.md

 ## Data sources and AI methods
 Data sources are mine.
-AI methods will be added later.
+The solution will be built on Convolutional Neural Network, extracting high-level features from each image.

 ## What next?